BoltonBailey/formal-snarks-project/README.md

-# inear PCP SNARKs in Lean
+# Linear PCP SNARKs in Lean

 This is an old repository associated with [this paper](https://www.usenix.org/system/files/usenixsecurity24-bailey.pdf).